Rirsc/rirsc.github.io/content/posts/240702_24week22 - Throlz zine and dep Albini.md

   - ricrecs
 ---

-After seeing [Trholz](https://trholzriot.bandcamp.com/album/premi-re-pierre) at idvogh, I bought them one fanzine.
+After seeing [Trholz](https://trholzriot.bandcamp.com/album/premi-re-pierre) at idvdogh, I bought them one fanzine.
 Cool drawings and it has the lyrics&tabs of the songs; win-win.

 ![Trholz](</images/posts/IMG20240531114009.webp>)\
 ![Trholz](../images/posts/IMG20240531114002.webp)